Tools4everBV/HelloID-Conn-SA-Full-AD-ReportAccountsEmptyAttribute/README.md

 ### Requirements

-• **Active Directory Access**:
-  The connector requires read access to an Active Directory domain.
+- **Active Directory Access**: The connector requires access to an Active Directory domain with sufficient permissions to query group information.
 A service account with appropriate AD read permissions is necessary.

-• **HelloID Agent**:
-  A HelloID Agent must be installed and configured to communicate with the Active Directory domain.
+- **HelloID Agent**: A HelloID Agent must be installed and configured to communicate with the Active Directory domain.

-• **PowerShell module 'ActiveDirectory'**:
-  The HelloID Agent must have PowerShell available with Active Directory module support.
+- **PowerShell module 'ActiveDirectory'**: The HelloID Agent must have PowerShell available with Active Directory module support.

 ### Connection settings